Takeaways

 Additional Clarifications

-In addition to clarifying the applicability of the “marketing” rules to e-commerce platforms, the draft Order clarifies (or re-affirms) that:
+In addition to clarifying the applicability of the “marketing” rules to e-commerce platforms, the Order clarifies (or re-affirms) that:

 • All covered entities that seek any modification or permissive changes to covered or non-covered equipment must submit full applications for recertification; and